cjohansen/portfolio/README.md

 ## Customizing the Portfolio UI

 The Portfolio UI is highly customizable: The default canvas tools are all optional, and their options can be configured to your liking.
+While not yet finalized there are also APIs for you to create custom tools - locale selection, theme selectors, and whatever else your imagination can conjure.
+Documentation will be available when these APIs are considered stable.

 ### Background